 - Handle any expenses that come out of the estate (taxes, debts, etc.)

-As the title suggests, a beneficiary is anyone that stands to inherit whatever money or properties you’ve left for them.
-While it can often take several months, maybe even years for an executor to arrange every aspect of your will, your beneficiaries are legally entitled to collect their inheritance as soon as it’s available.
+A beneficiary is anyone that stands to inherit whatever money or properties you’ve left for them.
+While it can often take several months, maybe even years for an executor to arrange every aspect of your will.
+Your beneficiaries are legally entitled to collect their inheritance as soon as it’s available.

 Your beneficiaries will also be notified if the case goes to probate, which is a legal court process wherein your will is validated and your executor is officially elected.
 During these proceedings, beneficiaries can challenge the terms of the will and object to any executors or other beneficiaries listed within.